deerhunter4/job_offer_finder/README.md

-# job_offer_finder
+# Better_Weather

 This program is written in Python.
-It's purpose is to facilitate the search for job offers on some popular websites (e.g. Linkedin).
-After providing searched term eg. "data analyst" and some additional criteria such as: location (e.g. Madrid), job_type (e.g. remote) and key_word (e.g. python) you will receive a table with matches.
-The result table will include all your search information, as well as the full job name, company name and website link.
-The table will be updated after each search in a way that duplicates will not be allowed.
+Its purpose is to collect weather forecast data from a few websites (e.g. Open-Meteo, WeatherAPI) and combine it into one more accurate weather prediction.
+After providing the location eg. "Madrid" you will receive a file with weather data and a user-friendly plot.
+The file will contain raw forecast data acquired from web pages and counted mean values.
+The plot file will contain hourly temperature and precipitation graph.

 **Requirements:**